-Join Alan Simon for an in-depth discussion in this video Determine milestones, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Determine milestones, part of Big Data Foundations: Program Management.

 - Beyond selecting your big data architecture and tools,…you need to have a very clear understanding…of the milestones and accomplishments…that your big data environment must deliver.…Very soon you'll build your big data roadmap,…but before then,…focus first on a handful of significant accomplishments…that will deliver very impactful benefits…to your organization.…Ask yourself this one simple question.…What are the most critical items…that you need to accomplish with big data…in the next six to nine months?…That's a rather broad question though…so you should be looking for accomplishments…that will provide previously unachievable business insights…through analytics,…that will catch the attention of your executives,…your CXOs and your stakeholders,…will save money,…and will deliver significant efficiencies…over the way you do your analytics…and data management today.…